gaseri/website/docs/en/tutorials/gromacs/4-methane-fe/index.md

 # GROMACS Tutorial 4 -- Methane Free Energy of Solvation

-In this tutorial I'll show you how to perform a free energy of solvation simulation using GROMACS, as well as how to calculate the free energy change using [MBAR](https://aip.scitation.org/doi/10.1063/1.2978177).
+In this tutorial, I'll show you how to perform a free energy of solvation simulation using GROMACS, as well as how to calculate the free energy change using [MBAR](https://aip.scitation.org/doi/10.1063/1.2978177).
 As always, this tutorial builds off of the previous ones, especially [Tutorial 1](../1-tip4pew-water/index.md)